 Doing your internship with us is meant to give you experience working in a marine conservation organisation as part of a larger team.
-Internships positions are open to applicants who has a suitable academic background, and who has the ability to manage their own project as part of the goals of a larger organisation and gain skills in managing volunteers.
+Internship positions are open to applicants who has a suitable academic background, and who has the ability to manage their own project as part of the goals of a larger organisation and gain skills in managing volunteers.
 An internship will also give you an idea whether you would like to work in the field of conservation in the future.